RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey.md

 ![View of the instance creation flow showing the launch instance dialog](/img/practitioner_journey/000/ec2_launch_instance.png)

 Back on the [instances](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:) page, you should see that your instance is starting up.
-Click on its ID, then wait a few moments for the "Connect" button to be enabled.
+Click on its ID, and at the top of the table click "Connect."
+When the instance is first starting, there's a short time (under a minute) when you can't click "Connect" so if it's disabled at first give it a few seconds.

 ![View of the instance page showing the connection dialog](/img/practitioner_journey/000/ec2_connection.png)

-When the connect button is enabled, click it, then click "Connect" on the next screen.
+The next screen presents options for connecting.
+We're going to use the default of EC2 Instance connect, so just click the orange "Connect" button under the "Connect To Instance" panel.
 You should see a screen that looks about like this:

 ![View of the instance connection page](/img/practitioner_journey/000/ec2_ssh.png)